 Alcohol, Mucinex, and the Liver

-Guaifenesin and alcohol are both metabolized by the liver, which can get overwhelmed by the double task of digesting both.
+Guaifenesin and alcohol are both metabolized by the liver, which can get overwhelmed by the dual task of digesting both.
 Even worse, overtasking the liver can lead to a buildup of acetaldehyde, which contributes to hangovers and can even cause serious illnesses in the long run.

 Beyond Guaifenesin: Additional Ingredients in Mucinex